humdrum-tools/humdrum-documentation/guide/ch24/index.md

 empty.
 We can test for this condition using the shell **if** statement.

 `` KEY=`grep '^\*[A-Ga-g][#-]*:' $1`  if [ "$KEY" = "" ]  then ``
-> echo \"Sorry, this input file has no key.\"\
+> echo "Sorry, this input file has no key."\
 > exit
 fi

 Notice that we use the dollars sign prior to the variable to mean *the contents of variable KEY*.
 The double quotation marks allow a string comparison.
-Our test is whether the variable \$KEY is equivalent to the empty or null string \"\".
+Our test is whether the variable \$KEY is equivalent to the empty or null string "".
 If the test is true, then the commands following the `then` statement are executed.
 By convention, these commands are indented for clarity.
 In the above case, two commands are executed if the \$KEY variable is empty.
 The **echo** command causes the